 One of the main judging criteria for the awards is 'is it on brief?'.
 Part of the brief is the deliverables, the way you present your work.
-Therefore it is really important you stick to them.
-Also, remember the judges look through hundreds of pieces of work each year, so it is integral everyone has the same opportunity to shine.
+So it's really important you stick to them.
+And remember the judges look through hundreds of pieces of work each year, so make sure yours gets the opportunity to shine.